mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 It is not used by the transmitting entity and is not transmitted to the communication peer.

 Error handling:
-  When ``N_WFTmax`` WAIT Flow Control frames have been transmitted consecutively, the receiving entity shall respond with a ContinueToSend :ref:`Flow Status <knowledge-base-can-flow-status>`.
+  If ``N_WFTmax`` WAIT Flow Control frames have been transmitted consecutively and the receiving entity cannot meet the performance requirement for a ContinueToSend :ref:`Flow Status <knowledge-base-can-flow-status>`, it shall abort message reception and report the wait-frame overrun error to the upper layer.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`: